OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

      :alt:  The OpenStreetMap add layer

 #.
 You can now explore this rich dataset.
 Use the ``i`` information cursor
-   button in the QGIS toolbar to query individal map features.
+   button in the QGIS toolbar to query individual map features.

 Things to Try
 ================================================================================